Ectotherm Empire

 I. Preface

 It is important to note that brumation is not always necessary to replicate in captivity.
 This state should not be an automatic answer for nonfeeding hognose.
-Please see, “So Your Hognose Isn’t Feeding?” for a more in-depth troubleshoot.
+Please see “So Your Hognose Isn’t Feeding?” for a more in-depth troubleshooting.
 Brumation also isn’t necessary in order to successfully breed Western Hognose snakes.
 This guide exists because even though we have bred hognose without brumation, we at Ectotherm Empire still prefer to go through this period every winter anyway.
-Because so many people ask about this event we figured it was best to briefly go over the process we go through.
-Just as with all our other guides, this one is not foolproof and so it may not work for everyone.
+Because so many people ask about this event, we figured it was best to briefly go over the process we go through.
+Just as with all our other guides, this one is not foolproof, and so it may not work for everyone.
 Our advice is just that... advice.

 II.
 Preparation- It is best to enter this situation with a plan, rather than scrambling to figure it out last minute.